adugyeni/Internal-Network-Penetration-Testing-Report/README.md

 `10.10.10.5 , 10.10.10.40`

 #### Recommendations
-* Rate Limiting: Implement rate limiting to control the number of requests a user can make to a service in a given timeframe.
-This can help mitigate the impact of DoS attacks by limiting the number of requests that can overwhelm the system.
+* Upgrade MySQL to a supported version (5.7 or 8.0)
+* Apply Oracle’s security patches

-* Traffic Filtering and Shaping: Use firewalls and intrusion prevention systems (IPS) to filter out malicious traffic.
-Traffic shaping can prioritize legitimate traffic and limit the impact of the attack.
+* Traffic filtering and shaping by using se firewalls and intrusion prevention systems (IPS) to filter out malicious traffic.

-* Load Balancing: Distribute incoming traffic across multiple servers or resources.
-This can help prevent any single server from being overwhelmed and ensure continuity of service.
+* Load balancing by distribute incoming traffic across multiple servers or resources.

 ---